Linseed and Green Tea, Allies Against Cancer?

 One of the most worrisome and recurrent illnesses of this century is cancer.
 The number of people suffering from this disease has noticeably increased in the last few decades, which is why a large amount of scientific studies are being done worldwide that focus on discovering the causes of its appearance and the best way to cure and eliminate it.

 There are three primary ways of treating this condition: surgery, chemotherapy, and radiation therapy.
-Yet advancements in science and different studies have shown other less invasive methods that could alleviate the pains caused by cancer and that could contribute to its cure.
+However, advancements in science and different studies have shown other less invasive methods that could alleviate the pains caused by cancer and contribute to its cure.

 Diet: a risk factor

-- Aging: the majority of cases (2/3) worldwide appear after 65 years of age.
+- Aging: the majority of cases (2/3) worldwide appear after 65 years of age

 - Genetic hereditary factors

-- Exposure to cancerous substances like chemicals and ionizing radiation.
+- Exposure to cancerous substances like chemicals and ionizing radiation

 - Poor diet

-Green tea against cancer
+Green tea and its role against cancer

-Green tea is originally from Asia and several of its medicinal properties were described over a millennium ago in the Book of Tea, written by the Zen master Eisais in 1191.
+Green tea is originally from Asia.
+Several of its medicinal properties were described over a millennium ago in the Book of Tea, written by the Zen master Eisais in 1191.

 A lot of studies are currently dedicated to revealing the relationship between habitual consumption of green tea and lower incidence rates of cancer.

 Although studies still are not conclusive, one study performed in Japan in 2006 showed that adults that consumed three or more cups of green tea a day for several years had a lower risk of death by cardiovascular diseases.

 Benefits of consuming green tea

-- Cancer prevention and treatment, particularly those of the skin, esophagus, stomach, and colon.
+- Cancer prevention and treatment, particularly those of the skin, esophagus, stomach, and colon

-- Improves cognition.
+- Improves cognition

-- Slows neurodegenerative processes caused by certain diseases like Alzheimer’s.
+- Slows neurodegenerative processes caused by certain diseases like Alzheimer’s

 - Neutralizes free radicals (antioxidant properties)

-- Accelerates cellular metabolism.
+- Accelerates cellular metabolism